 At Arthur Bugler Primary School, we believe that learning to read, write and communicate effectively underpins all learning.
-Teachers plan English lessons for Literacy-specific learning every day in school, in line with the expectations of the National Curriculum.
+Teachers plan highly engaging reading and writing lessons every day in school using the resources from The Literacy Tree.
+These lessons are well sequenced and progressive ensuring coverage of the National Curriculum.
+We know how important early reading is and have selected the systematic sythetic phonics programme called Monster Phonics which supports early reading and spelling development.
+A

 Writing